Chart Color Schemes

 Age

-McKellar's median age is 43 years, which is significantly higher than the Australian Capital Territory average of 35 years and considerably older than the Australian median of 38 years.
-Compared to the Australian Capital Territory average, the 65-74 cohort is notably over-represented at 12.9% locally, while the 25-34 age group is under-represented at 12.3%.
-According to the 2021 Census, the 75-84 age group has grown from 4.8% to 6.7% of McKellar's population, whereas the 45-54 cohort has declined from 12.8% to 11.8%.
-Demographic modeling suggests that by 2041, McKellar's age profile will evolve significantly.
+McKellar's median age is 43 years, which is significantly higher than the Australian Capital Territory average of 35 and considerably older than Australia's median age of 38.
+Compared to the ACT average, McKellar has a notably over-represented cohort of 65-74 year-olds at 12.9%, while those aged 25-34 are under-represented at 12.3%.
+According to the 2021 Census, the 75-84 age group grew from 4.8% to 6.7% of McKellar's population.
+Conversely, the 45-54 cohort declined from 12.8% to 11.8%.
+By 2041, demographic modeling suggests significant changes in McKellar's age profile.
 The 75-84 cohort is projected to grow by 18%, adding 31 residents to reach a total of 209.
-This growth is part of an overall demographic aging trend, with residents aged 65 and older representing 100% of anticipated population growth.
-Conversely, population declines are projected for the 0-4 and 15-24 age groups.
+Residents aged 65 and older will represent all anticipated population growth.
+Conversely, declines are projected for the 0-4 and 15-24 age cohorts.